michalurbanski/bkgames/README.md

 The application lists teams from the most recently to the least recently watched.

-Based on the output it can be determined which teams to watch next.
+Based on the output it can be determined games of which teams to watch next.

 # Configuration file (in progress)
 TODO